-For the year ended 30 June 2012, the KPIs linked to STI plans were based on Group objectives, with the key financial metrics being consolidated Earnings Before Interest, Tax, Depreciation and Amortisation.
+Payments made under the STI plan over the last four years have typically risen and fallen in line with the Group's financial results.
+For the year ended 30 June 2013, the key performance indicators (KPIs) linked to STI plans were based on the Group objectives, with the key financial metrics being consolidated Earnings Before Interest, Tax, Depreciation and Amortisation.

 The Remuneration Committee is responsible for assessing whether the KPIs are met.
-The Remuneration Committee has the discretion to adjust short-term incentives downwards in light of unexpected or unintended circumstances.
+The Remuneration Committee also has absolute discretion to adjust short-term incentives downwards in light of unexpected or unintended circumstances.